Pine County gains levying power for countywide HRA projects

 “Given that the existing HRA has successfully managed two housing projects (Finlayson Manor and Sandstone Manor) and has a board of five active and interested community members, the HRA is well situated to expand its role and provide the leadership necessary for Pine County to develop a comprehensive approach to housing and economic development in concert with our local partners,” stated Minke.
 He added that by assigning the EDA powers to the HRA, none of the current HRA powers would be diminished and that all projects would have to come through the county board for approval.
 He also stated that these general economic development activities will help to attract and retain good jobs and a trained workforce.

-Administrator Minke said that gaps were identified which included lack of communication among the existing development agencies, inconsistent services and lack of resources, lack of access to the county’s revolving loan funds, no branding effort for the region, and a general lack of consistency of zoning information.
-For these reasons, the committee felt this was the right move.
+Administrator Minke said that gaps were identified which included lack of communication among the existing development agencies, inconsistent services and lack of resources, lack of access to the county’s revolving loan funds, no branding effort for the region, and a general lack of consistency of zoning information for zoning.
+And for these reasons, the committee felt this was the right move.

 Commissioner Steve Hallan noted, “The idea that the HRA board would go wild with a levy is pretty much nonexistent because of safeguards in the resolution and in statute in the amount they can levy.”